Visa to Travel to Sri Lanka

 OTHER RELEVANT INFORMATION

-If the passports and documents are to be returned by post, you should provide a self-addressed prepaid/stamped special delivery envelope to the weight of 500g along with your application form.
+- If the passports and documents are to be returned by post, you should provide a self-addressed prepaid/stamped special delivery envelope to the weight of 500g along with your application form.
 The special delivery cover should not be stamped with a postage printout issued by the post office for same day use.
-Applications sent without prepaid special delivery cover/ or postage will be retained until the applicant collects it personally.

 Note: The High Commission will not take any responsibility for documents lost in the post.

-If the applicant is unable to come personally to the High Commission to collect the Passport/ documents, he/she may authorise another person, in writing.
+- If the applicant is unable to come personally to the High Commission to collect the Passport/ documents, they may authorise another person, in writing.
 The person who comes for collection of documents should produce his identity and the original receipt issued by this High Commission.

-If a visitor wishes to extend his stay in Sri Lanka, he/she should apply to the Department of Immigration & Emigration,Suhurupaya, Sri Subuthipura Road, Baththaramulla, Sri Lanka before the expiry of visa
+- If a visitor wishes to extend his stay in Sri Lanka, they should apply to the Department of Immigration & Emigration,Suhurupaya, Sri Subuthipura Road, Baththaramulla, Sri Lanka before the expiry of visa.

 Department of Immigration & Emigration